 The Montana History Foundation funds projects across Montana that preserve and honor the history of the Treasure State.
-With the help of our many generous donors and sponsors, The Foundation has put nearly three million dollars directly into Montana communities for history projects!
-Some of these projects have included:
+With the help of our generous donors, partners, and sponsors, the Foundation has placed over four million dollars directly into Montana communities for history projects, including:

-- Funded and built the $1.2 million Scriver Center in Helena
+- Funding and constructing the $1.2 million Scriver Center in Helena

 You Can Help